SeungKiLeeCS/BeforeThe17th/README.md

 Basic Tumblr Image Scrapper in Python

-> "Because Tumblr is Missing and E"
+> "Because Tumblr is Missing an E"
 > Narcolle the Wise

 ## Motivation